 \subsection{High-level landscape features}

-High-level fitness landscape analysis (FLA) features capture optimization problem characteristics such as the degree of global structure (none, low, medium, high), separability, variable scaling, multimodality, search space homogeneity, etc. For example, FLA features related to ruggedness, neutrality, gradients, global landscape structure, deception, and searchability have been explored together with their correlations with the diversity rate-of-change metrics of the behavior of the particle swarm algorithm~\cite{engelbrecht2021influence}.
-The results have shown links between particular FLA features and PSO behavior.
-In contrast to some of the low-level landscape features, FLA features are designed to be highly interpretable.
+High-level fitness landscape analysis captures optimization problem characteristics such as the degree of global structure (none, low, medium, high), separability, variable scaling, multimodality, and search space homogeneity.
+For example, features related to ruggedness, neutrality, gradients, global landscape structure, deception, and searchability have been explored together with their correlations with the diversity rate of change metrics of the behavior of the particle swarm algorithm~\cite{engelbrecht2021influence}.
+The results have shown links between particular features and PSO behavior.
+In contrast to some of the low-level landscape features, these features are designed to be highly interpretable.